rvnlord/ExampleBlockchainWithGui/README.md

 * Transaction Pool and real time synchronization of transaction data
 * Full GUI Wallet with GUI for HTTP API testing, sending transactions, mining, generating wallets, importing private keys, transaction history and blockchain explorer
 * Comprehensive Unit Tests
-* Verbose error and debug log for those who'd like to implemeent blockchain for theemselves
+* Verbose error and debug log for those who'd like to implement blockchain for themselves

 ### Next steps